Cooking On The Ranch

 Recipe for Mexican Macaroni and Cheese

 And if you like a creamy cheesy mac and cheese, tomato combo.
-Don’t miss my article on Ina Garten’s Mac and Cheese with Tomatoes.
+Don’t miss my article on Mac and Cheese with Tomatoes.
 It’s a great recipe.

 More Macaroni and Cheese Recipes

-And if you’re a pasta freak like us, you won’t want to miss my Pasta category.
-You’ll find plenty of al dente goodness.
-Including the most popular pasta recipe on my site, Spicy Creamy Shrimp Pasta.
+And if you’re a pasta fans like us, you won’t want to miss my Pasta category.
+You’ll find plenty of comfort food goodness. including the most popular macaroni and cheese recipe on my site for Flemings Steakhouse Mac and Cheese.

 This recipe is adapted from my friend Yvette’s Recipe at Muy Bueno Cookbook.